List of airports in Baja California Sur

 Baja California Sur has six airports and a vast network of airstrips—many unpaved—that serve its remote, sparsely populated communities, which are physically separated from mainland Mexico by the Gulf of California.
 Los Cabos International Airport in San José del Cabo is the state’s largest and busiest airport, ranking as the sixth busiest in Mexico.
 It serves as the main gateway to the Los Cabos region, which receives millions of tourists, mostly from the U.S. and Canada.
+Guerrero Negro Airport is just over the border in Baja California, but primarily serves Guerrero Negro, Baja California Sur.